This is the home documentation for “Homebox”, a set of Ansible scripts to deploy a fully functional and secure mail server at home or online.

 - You trust the Debian community to push security updates.

-- If you are using your own hardware, the disk will be fully encrypted using LUKS.
+- If you are using your own hardware, the disk can be fully encrypted using LUKS.
 Nobody will be able to steal your hardware and your information.

 - AppArmor is activated on the first boot, and all the services are configured to support it.
 This makes your server very safe against remote intrusion, even when using 0-day vulnerabilities.